 - Type in the phone number that showed on your caller ID

 - Press search

-If you have a missed call, and you don’t want to call back the phone number because it’s unfamiliar — search it on Kiwi.
+If you have a missed call, and you don’t want to call back the phone number because it’s unfamiliar — search it on Spokeo.

-Also, the results that Kiwi provides are very detailed:
+Also, the results that Spokeo provides are very detailed: